awslabs/osml-data-intake/README.md

 ## License

-MIT No Attribution Licensed.
+This library is licensed under the Apache 2.0 License.
 See [LICENSE](https://github.com/aws-solutions-library-samples/osml-data-intake/LICENSE).